Valeant: Bond Markets Warn Of Default

 While this should not be seen as the concrete likelihood of chapter 7, Mircoaxis puts Valeant's bankruptcy probability at 49%.

-These risks can be averted in management takes the correct steps.
+These risks can be averted if management takes the correct steps.
 The best way for Valeant to improve its solvency is through massive equity issuance.
 Naturally, such a move will dilute current stockholders, but it should be seen as a near-term bullish catalyst for the bonds.

 David Marris Charts of Valeant Bond Prices